akarahdev/akarahdev.github.io/src/blog/1-datafix-writeup.md

 let decoded = <type>::codec().decode(&JsonOps, &encoded);
 assert_eq!(<expected value>, decoded);
 ```

+Make sure to replace the variables above appropiately.

 # Built-in Codec Types
 However, this is too simplistic for what you may want to do.
 All of the above are boring transformations that you could probably write yourself in a few minutes.
 Codecs can be fed into adapters to do more interesting things.